MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/tools/azure-advisor-data-explorer-recommendations.md

 ### Performance recommendations

 The purpose of these recommendations is to improve the performance of your Azure Data Explorer clusters.
-Performance recommendations include: [Right-size ADX cluster](#Right-size-ADX-cluster), [Update Cache Policies for ADX tables](#Update-Cache-Policies-for-ADX-tables)
+Performance recommendations include: [Right-size Azure Data Explorer cluster](#Right-size-Azure-Data-Explorer-cluster), [Update Cache Policies for Azure Data Explorer tables](#Update-Cache-Policies-for-Azure-Data-Explorer-tables)

-#### Right-size ADX cluster
+#### Right-size Azure Data Explorer cluster

 This recommendation is published for a cluster that its sku is weaker than it should be, based on its usage telemetry in the last week, and can be better performing with a stronger sku.
 A stronger sku can be a higher-level machine and/or a higher number of instances.

-#### Update Cache Policies for ADX tables
+#### Update Cache Policies for Azure Data Explorer tables

 If a cluster's caching policy's period is lower than necessary (meaning most of the queries it ran in the last 30 days accessed data that was not in cache), its queries will take more time to finish than they should.
 Thus, this recommendation is published for a cluster that its caching policy does not fit the vast majority of the queries it ran in the last 30 days.